 The beautiful, white quartz sand beaches, bright turquoise waters, and beachside amenities of Siesta Key make them some of the top ranked beaches in the country and the world!

-In addition to the amazing beaches, this 8-mile-long barrier island in the Gulf of Mexico, offers an array of water adventures, nature and wildlife preserves, shopping and dining options, an eclectic arts scene, and most recently, social media worthy backdrops straight from the MTV Reality TV Series “Siesta Key”.
+In addition to the amazing beaches that make Florida famous, this 8-mile-long barrier island in the Gulf of Mexico, offers an array of water adventures, nature and wildlife preserves, shopping and dining options, an eclectic arts scene, and most recently, social media worthy backdrops straight from the MTV Reality TV Series “Siesta Key”.

 In this guide we will highlight the best things to do is Siesta Key, from the obvious (you can’t miss the world-renowned beaches) to the local hot spots in one of the best places to visit in Florida and its hidden gems.